wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - `PowerAuthErrorCode.biometryCancel` is reported when the user cancels the biometric authentication dialog
 - `PowerAuthErrorCode.protocolUpgrade` is reported when SDK failed to upgrade itself to a newer protocol version.
 The code may be reported from `PowerAuthSDK.fetchActivationStatus()`.
 This is an unrecoverable error resulting in the broken activation on the device, so the best situation is to inform the user about the situation and remove the activation locally.
 - `PowerAuthErrorCode.pendingProtocolUpgrade` is reported when the requested SDK operation cannot be completed due to a pending PowerAuth protocol upgrade.
 You can retry the operation later.
 The code is typically reported in the situations when SDK is performing protocol upgrade on the background (as a part of activation status fetch), and the application want's to calculate PowerAuth signature in parallel operation.
 Such kind of concurrency is forbidden since SDK version `1.0.0`
+- `PowerAuthErrorCode.externalPendingOperation` is reported when the requested operation collide with the same operation type already started in the external application.

 ### Working with Invalid SSL Certificates